Skip to content

 “To be clear, this is not a petition to vote for or register for anyone,” he said.
 “It’s really a petition in support of the Constitution of the United States, and in particular, freedom of speech and the right to bear arms.”

-More than 280,000 registered voters in Pennsylvania had signed the petition to enter as of Wednesday, according to the PAC.
-Its last listed award in Pennsylvania was granted to a Lancaster voter on Saturday.
+More than 280,000 registered voters in Pennsylvania had signed the petition to enter as of last week, according to the PAC.
+And Musk has continued to give away nearly $5 million in prizes to registered voters in Wisconsin, Michigan, Nevada, Arizona, and Pennsylvania.
+The last listed award in Pennsylvania was granted to a Lancaster voter on Saturday, according to America PAC’s website.

-Instead, Krasner argued Musk’s giveaways are operating essentially as a lottery — which under Pennsylvania law can only be run by the state and for the benefit of Pennsylvania seniors.
+Instead, in his lawsuit Monday, Krasner marshaled a novel legal argument, casting Musk’s giveaways as a lottery, which under Pennsylvania law can only be run by the state and for the benefit of seniors living in the state.

-Krasner also maintained that America PAC appears to be violating several aspects of Pennsylvania’s consumer protection laws — including by failing to publish detailed lottery rules or to demonstrate how it is protecting the personal information of participants.
+Krasner also maintained that America PAC appears to be violating several elements of Pennsylvania’s consumer protection laws — including by failing to publish detailed lottery rules or to demonstrate how it is protecting the personal information of participants.

 “Though Musk says that a winner’s selection is ‘random,’ that appears to be false,” the lawsuit says.
 “Multiple winners that have been selected are individuals who have shown up at Trump rallies in Pennsylvania.”